UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

       - use **virtual** environments
       - use the **computation nodes**

-         - write batch scripts
+         - write and submit batch scripts
          - work interactivly
-      - [BB will add her things]
+      - Learn about the batch system
+      - Learn about GPUs and Python
       - access parallel tools and run parallel codes

    - This course will consist of lectures interspersed with hands-on sessions